flaturtha/CharlieChan/_short-stories/masked-alibi.md

 With a mighty effort Robberts brought his right knee up to Amsden’s stomach, shoved with all his strength.
 The murderer staggered, mouthing maniacal curses, suddenly whirled and lunged toward the rifle standing in a: comer.
 Frantically Robberts fumbled for his .45.
 Amsden’s rifle came up, leveled, just as the trooper’s hand closed over the butt of the Colt.

 Red murder stared from Amsden’s glaring eyes as Robberts squeezed the trigger.
-Two thundering reports filled the cabin, pounded on Robberts’ ears through a fog of pain and powder smoke. .
+Two thundering reports filled the cabin, pounded on Robberts’ ears through a fog of pain and powder smoke.

-Amsden slumped, completely cowed, in a comer, nursing a shattered shoulder.
+Amsden slumped, completely cowed, in a corner, nursing a shattered shoulder.
 On the bunk old Amos Norton regarded the trooper with admiring eyes:

 “By cracky, you state cops kin fight, at that,” he said excitedly.
 “I ain’t goin’ to crack down on a state policeman agin!
 I had you figured for a bunch of nosey snoopers, but anybody that kin figure out a mess like this is okay!”